Automate your SP-API calls using C# SDK

 git clone https://github.com/amzn/selling-partner-api-models

 1. Navigate to the selling-partner-api-models\\models folder in your local copy of the repository and copy a JSON file from the models subfolders into C:\\SwaggerToCL.
-This blog post uses the Sellers.json file.
+This tutorial uses the Sellers.json file.

 2. In GitHub, go to https://github.com/amzn/selling-partner-api-models/tree/main/clients/sellingpartner-api-aa-csharp and download the sellingpartner-api-aa-csharp folder to your local computer.

-This folder provides helper classes to generate an access token and sign the requests for Amazon Selling Partner APIs.
+This folder provides helper classes to generate an access token for Amazon Selling Partner APIs.
 It is intended for use with the Selling Partner API Client Libraries generated by Swagger Codegen using the RestSharp library.
 It can also be integrated into custom projects.

 Now that you have completed the required setup, the next step is to generate the C# SDK with the authentication and authorization classes provided in the sellingpartner-api-aa-csharp folder.